kevinwhere/Bleeding-Pineapple/source/synchronization/README.md

 * MPCP `MPCP.MPCP(tasks,scheme)`: the Multiprocessor Priority Ceiling Protocol (MPCP) along with the SPA.
-* PCP-ROP-FF-RM `ROP.ReasonableAllocation(tasks)`: the Resource-Oriented Protocol using PCP
+* ROP-PCP-FF-RM `ROP.ReasonableAllocation(tasks)`: the Resource-Oriented Protocol using PCP

 * FRDFP-PCP-FF-SLM `ROP.ReasonableAllocation(tasks)`: ROP using Period Enforcement, FP on each application processor